-Customers on the Transitional Feed-in Tariff and Standard Feed-in Tariff schemes, which expired on 31 December 2016, will also be eligible for the new minimum feed-in tariff of 11.3 cents per kilowatt hour from 1 July 2017.
+Customers on the Transitional Feed-in Tariff and Standard Feed-in Tariff schemes, which expired on 31 December 2016, are also eligible for the new minimum feed-in tariffs.

 How to apply